-Table 32 shows the securitisation exposures and MCR within the MSI Group as at 31 December 2019.
+Table 32 shows the securitisation exposures and MCR within the MSI Group as at 31 December 2020.

 Table 32: Securitisation exposures summary

 \$MM Trading book Non-trading book

-MSI Group
+MSI Group 1

-Exposures 1,041 319
+Exposures 936 315

-Of which subject to the revised securitisation framework 322 -

-MCR 370 14
+MCR 312 19

-Of which subject to the revised securitisation framework 56 -

-1. Securitisation exposures increased by \$212MM and capital requirements decreased by \$(51)MM, compared to 2018.
-The decrease in capital requirements was primarily driven by decreased exposure in unrated Trading Book activity.
+Securitisation exposures decreased by \$(109)MM and capital requirements decreased by \$(53)MM, compared to 2019.
+The decrease in capital requirements was primarily driven by a reduction in Trading Book exposures.